Elks1357/hello-world/README.md

 # hello-world
 Hello all!
-Just getting started with the this new junk, I mean adventure!
+Just getting started with the this new adventure!